shrpadma2/Road_Accident_Severity_Classification/README.md

 2. Data pre-processing and preparation
 - Lack of Values Fillna-method treatment
-- One Hot utilizing pandas get_dummies encoding
+- One Hot encoding utilizing pandas method get_dummies
 - Feature selection using the SelectKBest method and the "chi2" statistic
 - Using PCA to lower dimensionality
 - Data imbalance treatment using the "SMOTENC" method